nubbsterr/ELK-SIEM-Setup/README.md

 # SIEM Features
 <strong>Basic features</strong> should include:
 - Log ingestion (mainly network-related logs and OS log data for initial testing.
-Beats and/or Logstash can be used for ingest.)
+Beats can be used for ingest.)
 - Log parsing/querying (KQL can easily query for us + Beats for basic parsing.)
 - Dashboards (Kibana duh)
 - Alerts (Achieved inside the actual SIEM UI)